What is a Skills Gap Analysis?

 Take a step back and ask yourself (and company leaders) what you hope to learn?
-By conducting this skill gap analysis what would be your ideal outcome?
+By conducting this skills gap analysis what would be your ideal outcome?
 What would be a not ideal outcome?
 What do you want to learn about your workforce?

 What do you hope to address?

 Similarly, ask yourself (and company leaders) what you hope to address?
-Do you believe there to be a specific skill gap you want to confirm?
+Do you believe there to be a specific skills gap you want to confirm?
 Are you looking to hire or develop skills?
 Do you want to build a learning and development track?

 Step 2: Collect Data and Analyze

-Analyze skill gaps
+Analyze skills gaps

 Evaluate performance and skills

 Having performance metrics and evaluations nearby can give you a clearer picture of each employee, team, and company overall.
-Evaluating both of these at the same time will help you see where gaps and performance align and where they don't.
+Evaluating both of these at the same time will help you see where skills gaps and performance align and where they don't.